Pagurus longicarpus

 Habitat

-Long-armed Hermit Crabs occupy shallow coastal marine and estuarine habitats.
-They are found on sandy and muddy substrate, in seagrass beds, on rocky and shell-covered bottoms, and in the debris zones of tidal flats.
-They tolerate a broad range of salinity and temperature conditions consistent with their wide range from Nova Scotia to the Caribbean.
-In miniBIOTA, this species is associated with the Seagrass Meadow.
+Long-claw Hermit Crabs occupy shallow coastal marine and estuarine habitats.
+They are found on sandy and muddy substrate, in seagrass beds, on rocky and shell-covered bottoms, and in debris zones of tidal flats.
+They tolerate a broad range of salinity and temperature conditions consistent with their wide range.
+In miniBIOTA, the four introduced individuals are associated with the Marine Shore and Seagrass Meadow.

 Diet

 Pagurus longicarpus is an omnivorous scavenger.
 It feeds on algae, biofilm, detritus, carrion, small invertebrates, and organic particles scraped or gathered from substrate surfaces.
-The elongated right cheliped is not a feeding tool; it functions as a defensive plug blocking the shell entrance when the crab is threatened.
-Feeding is opportunistic and generalist.
+The elongated right cheliped is not a feeding tool; it functions as a defensive plug for the shell entrance.

 Shell Use

 Like all Paguridae, P. longicarpus carries an empty gastropod shell for protection of its soft abdomen.
 As the crab grows it must acquire progressively larger shells.
 Shell acquisition can involve competition with other hermit crabs, including chasing, grappling, and attempting to evict the occupant.
-On December 15, 2024, Long-armed Hermit Crab and McLaughlin's Hermit Crab were both observed in the Seagrass Meadow engaging in chase and clamp behavior in which one grabbed the other's leg and held or carried them briefly.
-No physical damage was noted and the behavior was interpreted as probable shell competition or mating activity.
+The empty shells introduced to miniBIOTA on June 12, 2026 alongside the hermit crabs were intended to support the expanded hermit crab population.

 Reproduction

-Pagurus longicarpus reproduces sexually.
 Females brood fertilized eggs attached to the pleopods on the soft abdomen, held within the gastropod shell until hatching.
-Larvae (zoea and megalopa stages) are released into the water column, where they develop before settling and acquiring a first shell.
-Sex determination requires examination of pleopods, which are concealed within the shell.
+Larvae pass through zoea and megalopa stages before settling and acquiring a first shell.
 No reproductive observations have been made in miniBIOTA.

 Tolerance Ranges

-Pagurus longicarpus is a broadly tolerant species adapted to the wide range of conditions in its geographic range -- from cold-temperate New England to tropical Caribbean waters.
+Pagurus longicarpus is broadly tolerant, adapted to conditions ranging from cold-temperate New England to tropical Caribbean waters.
 It tolerates considerable salinity variation and temperature swings.
 No miniBIOTA-specific tolerance measurements are on record.

 Ecological Role

-The Long-armed Hermit Crab functions as a saltwater scavenger and algae grazer in the Seagrass Meadow.
+Long-claw Hermit Crab functions as a saltwater scavenger and algae grazer in the Marine Shore and Seagrass Meadow.
 By consuming algae, biofilm, detritus, and organic particles, it contributes to substrate cleaning and nutrient cycling.
-Shell competition with McLaughlin's Hermit Crab suggests both species share the Seagrass Meadow and compete for shell resources.
+As a Paguridae (right-handed) species, it occupies the same family as McLaughlin's Hermit Crab and may compete with it for shell resources.

 miniBIOTA Evidence